charlesasmith72/RustDev/Enums.md

     }
 }
 ```
+- `match` ensures that all possible variants are handled.

 ---

 ## **6. Defining Methods on Enums**

-Enums can have methods defined in `impl` blocks, just like structs.
-Methods allow encapsulating behavior related to the enum.
+Enums can have methods defined in `impl` blocks.

 ### **Example:**
 ```rust